Sites whose topoi are the smooth representations of locally profinite groups: Proof of Theorem : the fiber functor is essentially surjective

 is commutative.
-Hence the bijections $\epsilon_X$ give an bijection $\omega_\Cip(F_T) \cong T$.
+Hence, the bijections $\epsilon_X$ give a bijection $\omega_\Cip(F_T) \cong T$.
 It is straightforward to check that this bijection is an isomorphism of $M_\Cip$-sets.
-Therefore the functor $\omega_\Cip$ is essentially surjective.
+Therefore, the functor $\omega_\Cip$ is essentially surjective.
 This completes the proof of Theorem \ref{thm:Galois_main}.